morrownr/7612u/Bridged_Wireless_Access_Point-RasPiOS-1.md

 #### Single Band

-This document outlines a single band setup using the Raspberry Pi 4B with a USB 3 WiFi adapter for 5g.
+This document outlines a single band 5 GHz setup using the Raspberry Pi 4B with a USB 3 WiFi adapter.

 #### Information

-This setup supports WPA3-SAE personal but it is off by default.
+This setup supports WPA3-SAE.
+It is disabled by default.

+WPA3-SAE will not work with Realtek 88xx chipset based USB WiFi adapters.

+WPA3-SAE will work with Mediatek 761x chipset based USB WiFI adapters.

 -----

-2021-05-05
+2021-05-21

 #### Tested Setup